BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 Mindfulness is the memory of your present experience.
 By abandoning the views of mindfulness being concentration on the present moment you realize that there’s nothing complicated about it.
-Having the memory of the present moment while we speak – that’s what mindfulness is.
+Having the memory of the present moment while we speak—that’s what mindfulness is.
 The practice of memory here and now.

-It’s like a different angle of attending to what is directly attended in front of me – yoniso manasikara.
+It’s like a different angle of attending to what is directly attended in front of me—yoniso manasikara.
 If I ask you to recall a memory, how would you do that?
 Focus on sensations and your breathing?
 No, it would be the opposite.
 You would de-focus on what you were focusing on, to recall or recollect what is there.

-That point of view – of memory – whether it’s the memory of this second or the memory of 10 years ago, is the same point of view.
+That point of view—of memory—whether it’s the memory of this second or the memory of 10 years ago, is the same point of view.
 It’s the point of view that you can use to observe the present experience; at the same time, you are (indirectly) in the present experience.
 It’s the background of your current absorbed attention.
 It’s the ‘point of view’ of your senses.
 It’s where the mind is.